North Mackay

 North Mackay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections do not provide age category splits, hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Considering projected demographic shifts, a population increase just below the median of Australia's regional areas is expected for North Mackay by 2041.
-The area is projected to increase by 431 persons over 17 years, reflecting a gain of 6.7% in total population.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
+Considering projected demographic shifts, North Mackay is expected to experience population growth just below Australia's regional median.
+By 2041, based on aggregated SA2-level projections, the suburb is projected to increase by approximately 440 persons, reflecting an overall gain of around 6.6% over the 16-year period.

 Frequently Asked Questions - Population